ordina-jworks/ordina-jworks.github.io/_posts/2023-09-18-aws-cognito-azure-ad.md

 Can these two seemingly distinct systems work together to provide a unified authentication experience?
 Let's delve into the details and discover how this integration can be seamlessly achieved.

-To keep things straightforward, we will utilize Terraform to establish the infrastructure.
+To keep things straightforward, we will utilize [Terraform](https://www.terraform.io/) to establish the infrastructure.
 This setup can be easily replicated across various AWS and Azure accounts for convenience.

+# Azure AD